AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/submit-private-dist.md

 <InlineAlert slots="text" variant="info"/>

 This plugin package should contain the production-ready built content in the root of the zip (think in terms of content like from the `/dist` folder, but in the root of the zip and in the most production-ready form).
 We will not be building/compiling your source.
 You should try to reduce the size as much as possible.
 Minifying, uglifying, obfuscating, removing the sourcemaps etc are acceptable to use in producing your final bundle.
+See [this sample add-on package](./img/my-amazing-add-on-package.zip) for reference.

 The package will go through a verification process which may take a few seconds, so please be patient.
 ![Verifying](./img/private-verifying.png)